hello112334/openusage/README.md

-# Track all your AI coding subscriptions in one place (now with Linux)
+# Track all your AI coding subscriptions in one place (Linux version)

 See your usage at a glance from your menu bar or tray.
 Linux support was just added.